oitee/oitee.github.io/_posts/2021-10-01-hash-tables.md

 ## Direct Addressing

 The simplest way to implement a key-value store is to **treat the index of an array** as the key and to store the associated value in the corresponding slot of the array.
 This works well if we can be sure that the key will always be a positive integer.
 Otherwise, we will need to implement a function that converts keys of other data-types to a positive integer.
-For example, while dealing with keys that are strings, we can use the uni-code values of the constituent characters as keys.
+For example, while dealing with keys that are strings, we can use the unicode values of the constituent characters as keys.
 Here's how the four key operations will be implemented:

 - **Insertion:** To insert a new pair (say, `k` indicating the key, and `v` indicating the associated value), we first need to check if the `k`th index of the array is empty.
 If it is not empty, an appropriate error should be thrown as duplication of keys is not permitted.
 If the corresponding slot is empty, the value, `v`, can be inserted in the `k`th index.

 - **Deletion:** To delete a key-value pair, we would just need the value of the key (`k`).
 If the `k`th index of the array is empty, an appropriate error should be thrown as it would indicate an attempt to delete a pair that does not exist.
 Else, the value stored at the `k`th index should be deleted (by changing it into `undefined`).
 The deleted value can be returned to the caller.

 - **Updation:** To update the value of an existing key-value pair, we would need the value of the key (`k`) and the new value(`newVal`) that needs to be updated.
 If the `k`th index is empty, an error should be thrown.
-Else, the existing value at the `k`th index should be replaced by the new value (`newVal`).
+Otherwise, the existing value at the `k`th index should be replaced by the new value (`newVal`).
 The existing value can be returned to the caller.

 - **Look-up:** To look-up the existing value of a key-value pair, we would need the value of the key(`k`).
 If the `k`th index is empty, an appropriate error should be thrown.
-Else, the value stored at the `k`th index should be returned.
+Otherwise, the value stored at the `k`th index should be returned.

 [Here](https://github.com/oitee/hash-browns/blob/main/key_value_array.js) is the complete implementation of a key-value store, using arrays.
 (In this implementation, there is an additional method called `convertToUnicode` that checks if a given key is a positive integer.
-If it is not, it converts the key to a string, and returns the cummulative uni-code values of its characters.)
+If it is not, it converts the key to a string, and returns the cumulative unicode values of its characters.)

-While the implementation of a key-value store using an array is trivial, the time-complexity for look-up is constant, i.e., O(1).
+While the implementation of a key-value store using an array is trivial, the time-complexity for look-up is constant.
 This is because of the property of arrays providing an O(1) for random access.
 However, it is significant to note that if we create a key-value store (`phoneBook`) for storing phone-numbers of persons, such that the first name of the contact acts as the key (which will first need to be appropriately converted into a positive natural number), the store will likely have a very **large number of empty elements**.
 To illustrate this, let's use the `phoneBook` to store the phone numbers for two contacts, namely `Bella` ('+ 91 2441139') and `Emergency` ('100').
-It will first convert the names of the contacts to positive natural numbers by, say, taking the sum of the uni-code values of each character of the strings. `Bella` will be converted to `480` and `Emergency` will be converted to `927`.
+It will first convert the names of the contacts to positive natural numbers by, say, taking the sum of the unicode values of each character of the strings. `Bella` will be converted to `480` and `Emergency` will be converted to `927`.
 In order to store these two keys, the size of the array will be `928`.
 In fact, if we print the contents of the array implementing the `phoneBook`, the output will be:

 ```js
 [ <480 empty items>, '+ 91 2441139', <446 empty items>, '100' ]